Table of Contents

 A robust e-commerce solution typically includes the following features to ensure a seamless online selling experience:

-- Website Builder: Drag-and-drop tools to create professional, customizable storefronts without coding expertise.
+- Website Builder: Drag-and-drop tools to create professional, customizable storefronts without coding.

-- Secure Payment Gateways: Integration with trusted payment providers like PayPal, Stripe, or Square to ensure safe transactions.
+- Secure Payment Gateways: Integration with trusted payment providers such as PayPal, Stripe, and Square to ensure safe transactions.

-- Mobile-Friendly Design: Responsive templates that work seamlessly on smartphones, tablets, and desktops, catering to the 60% of online shoppers using mobile devices (Statista, 2024).
+- Mobile-Friendly Design: Responsive templates that work seamlessly on smartphones, tablets, and desktops, catering to the 60% of online shoppers who use mobile devices (Statista, 2024).

-- Inventory Management: Tools to track stock levels, manage product variants, and avoid overselling.
+- Inventory Management: Tools to track stock levels, manage product variants, and prevent overselling.

 - Order and Shipping Management: Features to process orders, calculate shipping costs, and provide tracking updates to customers.